 2. ProtonVPN vs ExpressVPN speed tests

-Speeds and reliability are big factors that most people consider when selecting a VPN.
+Speeds and reliability are big factors to consider when selecting a VPN.
 After all, what’s more frustrating than a sluggish VPN that inhibits your day-to-day internet activities?

 With this in mind, we ran multiple speed tests with both ProtonVPN and ExpressVPN on a 500 Mbps internet connection from our US-based lab.
 The speed tests revealed a clear winner with performance.